realJustinLee/markdown_resume/README.md

 # Justin Xin Li

 > Software Engineer 2 (IC-6) | Dell EMC | justindelladam@live.com | +86 153 0161 3172 | Shanghai, P.R.China

+- Fluent English, IELTS 7.5.
+- Member of the China Computer Federation.
+- Proficient in Java, Java Concurrency, JVM optimization, Algorithms, Data Structure, and Distributed Storage.
+- Skilled in Docker, Kubernetes, KVM, and SR-IOV.
+- Also Skilled in Python, Javascript, ReactJS, C/C++, Jenkins, qTest, and more.
+- StackOverflow reputation: 820.
+- GitHub Arctic Code Vault Contributor, Sponsor.
+- GitHub Developer Program Member.
+- Heavy user of macOS/Linux, homebrew & shell scripts.
+- In-depth love of coding and open source movement, committing to excellence.
+- There are always crazy ideas in my brain, and more will to implement them with code.
+- Skilled in using Apple iWork and Microsoft Office Suite, proficient in Keynote and PowerPoint.

 # Work Experience